 Integrate.io is designed to provide a seamless experience whether the user is a beginner or advanced.
 The platform's user-friendly interface offers powerful features that simplify data integration and management.
 Even if you've never used an ETL tool before, after a quick walkthrough with an integration specialist, you'll be able to set up complex ETL pipelines in minutes.

 Integrate.io caters to teams who are not traditionally technical, like analysts or marketing teams, empowering them to build their own ETL pipelines for their specific requirements.
 We like to call these individuals citizen integrators.

 Here’s how easy it is to create a transformation workflow with the Integrate.io UI:

 - Go to the main menu and click “Packages.”

 - Click the Workflow option you want from the dropdown.

 - Identify conditions that trigger the transformations.

-Best of all, if you ever get stuck – or can’t figure out how to set up a connection or configure a transformation – Integrate.io’s support will show you how to do it.
-Integrate.io’s integration specialists will help you connect to the most uncommon data sources and destinations.
+Best of all, if you ever get stuck — or can’t figure out how to set up a connection or configure a transformation — Integrate.io’s support can show you how.
+Our integration specialists help you connect to the most uncommon data sources and destinations.

 “After evaluating 10 or so ETL providers I went with Integrate.io because their service has a relatively straightforward GUI, but also allows for a fairly sophisticated level of configuration.
 Most of the time the GUI is sufficient, but I'm also able to script bits and pieces and add custom SQL to handle the weird edge cases or make some of the large transfers more efficient (e.g. using a custom date field).
 I'm also able to do data transformations as part of the pipeline.”